 The temperature is 1000 °C?
 The problem is the generation of a diffusion zone with defects (due to interstitial nitrogen in the structure) which affects the high temperature performance (according with oxidation theory in metals).
 This problem you can find it in plasma and gas nitriding.
 My PhD work is related with high temperature sliding wear on H13 plasma nitrided and plasma nitrided + PAPVD coating.Marlon Cruz

 - Caracas, Venezuela

 May 24, 2008

-my question is that we use nitriding with nitrogen and ammonia for H13 steel dies , so what is the possible reasons for over-nitriding, then what is the possible reasons for not building nitriding on the dies.
+My question is that we use nitriding with nitrogen and ammonia for H13 steel dies, so what are the possible reasons for over-nitriding, and what are the possible reasons for not building nitriding on the dies.

 industrial engineer - Westbank, Nablus City, Israel